sanchitmehta/AdvanceDatabaseSystem/README.md

 Distributed Replicated Concurrency Control and Recovery

+CSCI-GA.2434-001

-CSCI-GA.2434-001 , NYU Advanced Database Systems
+Final Project for the course of Advanced Database Systems at NYU Courant